SpecFlowOSS/Getting-Started-Step-By-Step/index.rst

 Before you start with SpecFlow, you need to familiarise yourself with `Behavior Driven Development (BDD) <https://specflow.org/bdd/>`_.
 Therefore we recommend that you read our Getting Started with Behavior Driven Development and `Glossary <https://specflow.org/bdd/glossary/>`_ .

-If you like to use additional automation libraries for the UI that can be used together with SpecFlow (e.g. Selenium), you can check the `Bookshop example Intro <https://docs.specflow.org/projects/specflow/en/latest/Getting-Started/Getting-Started-With-An-Example.html>`_ . for learning how a web application can be automated with Specflow and Selenium.
+If you like to use additional automation libraries that can be used together with SpecFlow (e.g. Selenium for UI automation), you can check the `Bookshop example Intro <https://docs.specflow.org/projects/specflow/en/latest/Getting-Started/Getting-Started-With-An-Example.html>`_ .

 .. toctree::
    :maxdepth: 1